Association of Chess Professionals: ACP Tour and Tournaments

 The ACP Tour is the unique system that unites about 100 high-level chess tournaments in 25 countries.
 Best players of the ACP Tour qualify to participate in the annual ACP Cup – one of the most prestigious events of the global chess calendar.
-The idea and points system of the ACP Tour was envisioned by Pavel Tregubov, who managed the technical details from 2004-2006.
+The idea and points system of the ACP Tour was envisioned by Pavel Tregubov, who managed the technical details from 2004 to 2006.
 During 2007–2011 the ACP Tour was managed by Yannick Pelletier.
 Finally, from 2012, Tregubov once again took the role of the ACP Tour Coordinator.

 Based on the rankings of the ACP Tour, the top performing players in the ACP Tour received wildcards to important international events.
-Maxime Vachier-Lagrave went on to reach the semi finals in the 2013 World Cup, after qualifying due to his results on the tour.
+Maxime Vachier-Lagrave went on to reach the semi-finals in the 2013 World Cup, after qualifying due to his results on the tour.
 Dozens of other grandmasters have received wildcards for prestigious tournaments like Tata Steel Chess and Poikovsky.